shenwei356/seqkit/doc/docs/usage.md

   -c, --circular             the file contains a single cicular genome sequence -G, --gap-letters string   gap letters to delete with the flag -g/--remove-gaps (default "- \t.*")
   -h, --help                 help for sum
-  -k, --kmer-size int        k-mer size for processing circular genomes (default 1000) -g, --remove-gaps          remove gap characters set in the option -G/gap-letters
+  -i, --include-id           include the sequence ID (defined by --id-regexp) when computing the digest -k, --kmer-size int        k-mer size for processing circular genomes (default 1000) -g, --remove-gaps          remove gap characters set in the option -G/gap-letters
       --rna2dna              convert RNA to DNA